Lex-Col/The-Volition-Coalition/README.md

 ## 6. Proprietary License and Terms of Use
 **COPYRIGHT (c) 2026 ALEXANDER COLCLOUGH (LEX-COL).
 ALL RIGHTS RESERVED.**
-This is a Proprietary Source-Available License.
-The Volition Protocol (MACSC) methodology is the intellectual property of Alexander Colclough.
-Unauthorized commercial use, redistribution, or derivation is strictly prohibited.
+Unauthorized commercial use, redistribution, or derivation of the Volition Protocol (MACSC) methodology is strictly prohibited.

 ---
 **BORN ON THE GLASS.
 FORGED IN THE FORGE.**